Blog

 Trade-offs

-Remediation workflows are less developer-native compared to real-time, chat-driven platforms.
+Remediation workflows for security findings are often less developer-native compared to real-time, chat-driven platforms.

 Ox Security

-Ox Security focuses on securing the entire software supply chain with an emphasis on pipeline security and artifact integrity.
+Ox Security focuses on securing the entire software supply chain with an emphasis on pipeline security and artifact integrity for binaries.

 Key capabilities